Portland Is the Unlikely Barbecue Hero the West Coast Needed

 That's the year Matt Vicedomini, who does not hail from Texas, but rather, Long Island, as in New York, set up his groundbreaking cart, Matt's BBQ, over in North Portland.
 Having learned the trade in Australia of all places, Vicedomini gave the city what many considered to be its first legitimately competitive barbecue—the sort of place you could stop on your way in from the airport, having flown from a serious barbecue destination, wolf down a bit of brisket, and definitely a juicy jalapeño cheese sausage, and walk off thinking, hey, you know what?
 This guy knows what he's doing.

-There has been so much else that has happened, since Matt's blazed onto the scene, leading us to where we are now — in 2017, Virginia native Michael Keskin opened Bark City BBQ, which now resides in Southeast’s spiffy new Hawthorne Asylum cart pod.
+There has been so much else that has happened, since Matt's blazed onto the scene, leading us to where we are now — in 2017, Virginia native Michael Keskin opened Bark City BBQ, a cart next to John's Marketplace on Southeast Powell Boulevard.
 Barely out of the gate, Bark City was named — and for good cause — food cart of the year by more than one local publication.
-As of last spring, a Portlander would have traveled far in search for a more delicate lean brisket, something too many pitmasters, even some very famous ones in Texas, often fail to deliver.
+As of last spring, a Portlander would have traveled far in search of a more delicate lean brisket, something too many pitmasters, even some very famous ones in Texas, often fail to deliver.

-Of course, we also saw the inevitable expansion of the Matt's empire, the subject of a flurry of local press — Vicedomini joined up with local Thai food luminary Earl Ninsom to create Eem, one of the city’s most likable restaurants at the moment, quite literally a Thai and barbecue mashup.
-He also opened Matt's BBQ Tacos, a modest Southeast cart currently enjoying considerable national attention, opening bright and early on Hawthorne for Austin-style breakfast tacos.
-Last year, Top Chef alum Doug Adams opened Bullard, named after his tiny East Texas hometown, at downtown's sparkling new Woodlark hotel, where you can watch Adams himself slicing beef ribs and other smoked meats, exhibition style, out in front of an open kitchen.
+Of course, we also saw the inevitable expansion of Matt's empire, the subject of a flurry of local press — Vicedomini joined up with local Thai food luminary Earl Ninsom to create Eem, quite literally a Thai and barbecue mashup.
+He also opened Matt's BBQ Tacos, a modest Southeast cart at Hinterland Bar & Food Carts that serves Austin-style tacos.
+Last year, Top Chef alum Doug Adams opened Bullard, named after his tiny East Texas hometown, at downtown's Woodlark hotel, where you can watch Adams himself slicing beef ribs and other smoked meats, exhibition style, out in front of an open kitchen.
 And then, finally—at least for the moment, there's surely more to come — we have Holy Trinity, once again raising the game.
 Perhaps you never thought of Portland as a barbecue town.
 Well, now would be a good time to update your files, because the city has never had it so good.

 That seemed to be the general consensus — great idea, great restaurant, but both Vicedomini and Ninsom are, to put it mildly, involved in a lot of projects right now, and there are times where you can sense this, rather keenly, and not just at Eem, either.
 At its best, the food continues to shine — pert, dry-rubbed baby backs fragrant with Thai herbs, a lush massaman curry crammed with smoked lamb shoulder, and some of the most craveable fried rice in the city, smoky with chopped meats, studded with shishito peppers and scallions, and fragrant with garlic and tamarind ($9).
-Find a better late-night plate around here (they’re open until midnight on weekends).
+Find a better late-night plate around here.
 We'll wait.